 The best Instagram spots in Casa Batlló are the windows in the main living room, the white hallway that leads to the storerooms and its colorful rooftop.
 Plus, its beautiful facade, one of the most iconic images of Barcelona.

 If you want to take a picture with the windows, remember to bring a bag full of patience!
-It’s nearly impossible unless you buy your ticket to access the house before it opens to the general public (only available online)
+Book your ticket in advance and use a couple of hours to visit all the corners of the house.

 La Pedrera – Casa Mila